dxhub-apps/lexyhub/docs/user-documentation.md

 ## Notifications & Themes
 - **Notifications:** Toasts appear for successes, warnings, and errors across the application using consistent solid backgrounds that respect the current theme.
 Access past notifications from the bell icon history.
-- **Themes:** Switch between Light, Dark, and System modes using the theme picker in the user menu.
+- **Themes:** Switch between Light, Dark, and System modes from the Theme submenu in the user menu.
 All surfaces—including cards, tables, and navigation—now share the same palette so light and dark experiences remain visually balanced.
 Preferences persist per device.

 ## Help & Support
 - **Help Center:** Access this documentation from the new "Need help?" shortcut in the workspace header or the help icon in the global user menu.